allencharp/BothShare/README.md

 BothShare
 =========

-Both share, a android application to share our fun(including text/picture/location coordinate to both Sina Weibo and Weixin Friend circule.
+Both share, an android application to share our fun (including text/picture/location coordinate) to both Sina Weibo and Weixin
+Friend circule.

-I use OAuth2 to authorize to the both sites
+Use OAuth2 to authorize to the both sites, call the sina and tecent API to send the data